OUR CLASSROOM RULES

 the cards are returned to their original order, with the white card on the

-appropriate behavior.
-By having the students physically turn their cards, I am
+By having the students physically turn their cards, I am asking them to

-asking them to acknowledge inappropriate behavior and to take responsibility
+acknowledge inappropriate behavior and to take responsibility for it.
+In

-for it.
-In addition to turning over their cards, children will be responsible
+addition to turning over their cards, children will be responsible for

 that is showing at the end of the day.
-The calendar will be placed in a sheet protector
+The calendar will be placed in the

-inside your child's Homework folder.
-I ask that you sign the calendar at the end of
+back of their Green Dot notebook.
+I ask that you sign the calendar at the

-each week.
-The children and I have spent some time going over this new system
+The children and I have spent some time going over this new system and we are

 If you have any questions, please do not hesitate to ask.
 As always, thank